-The CD-shaped Canadian Recording Artists booklets, available with eight stamps, also put a new spin on this type of collectible.
-In addition, a souvenir sheet (SC #2221), official first-day cover and postcards were available.
+The CD-shaped Canadian Recording Artists booklets—available with eight stamps—also put a new spin on this type of collectible.
+A souvenir sheet (SC #2221), official first-day cover and postcards are also available.

 Inspired by album covers, each stamp is square in format and features a photo of the artist along with distinctively styled fonts appropriate to the era.
-As some of the photos were taken over 30 years ago, obtaining suitable originals and approvals involved a significant amount of research.
+As some of the photos were taken more than 30 years ago, obtaining suitable originals and approvals involved a significant amount of research.

 To reflect the glamour and prestige of the recording artists, Peters incorporated a distinctive MetalFX process.

 “The MetalFX process involves under-printing in metallic silver ink, then over-printing with other colours,” said Peters.
 “The result gives a lustrous sheen to the artists’ portraits and lends a ‘platinum album’ feel to the shiny, disc-shaped stamp booklets and souvenir sheet.”